-This easy Greek Salad with feta cheese is one of the simplest no pasta side salads you can make.
+This Easy Greek Salad with feta cheese and cucumbers is one of the simplest no pasta side salads you can make.

-Fresh and healthy ingredients: Side dishes are often filled with loads of carbs and while that IS wonderful, sometimes crisp cucumbers, ripe tomatoes and bold Greek dressing is the healthiest salad of all.
+Fresh and healthy ingredients: Side dishes are often filled with loads of carbs, and while that IS wonderful, sometimes crisp cucumbers, ripe tomatoes, and bold Greek dressing is the healthiest salad of all.

 This side needs a side: Serve this salad up with some air fryer pita bread chips.
 Just yum, yum!

-- red onion– As I have explained many times over, adding red onion directly to a meal can make it spicy.
+- Red onion– As I have explained many times over, adding red onion directly to a meal can make it spicy.
 However, there is an easy way to tone down red onions in salads.
 First, slice the onion and then soak the onion in cold water for about 30-40 minutes.
-Another tip is to simply use smaller or less pieces of onion in the overall salad.
+Another tip is to simply use smaller or fewer pieces of onion in the overall salad.

-- pepperoncini – Pepperoncini are small peppers.
+- Pepperoncini– Pepperoncini are small peppers.
 Banana peppers can be a good substitution if you cannot find pepperoncini.

 How to make Feta Greek Salad